Skip to content

 • All characters must be alphanumeric or an underscore [a-zA-Z0-9_].

-Name The application name can contain only alphanumeric characters, spaces, underscores, and periods, and can be as many as 80 characters long.
+Name The application name can contain only alphanumeric characters, spaces, underscores, and periods, and can be up to 80 characters long.

 Description (Optional) The description can contain up to 255 alphanumeric and special characters.

-Vendor (Optional) Vendor that developed the application.
-The vendor name can contain only alphanumeric characters, spaces, underscores, and periods, and can be up to 255 characters long.
+Supplier (Optional) Supplier that developed the application.
+The supplier name can contain only alphanumeric characters, spaces, underscores, and periods, and can be up to 255 characters long.

-3. On the Security Settings page, enter configuration values and then select Next.
+4. On the Security Settings screen, enter configuration values and then select Next.

 • XSUAA Settings - select this option to use the SAP Authorization and Trust Management service method for authentication.